Tahiti Travel Guide

 When to go to the Austral Islands?

 The months between May and November are the greatest for visiting the Austral Islands because they are less rainy.
 These are the coldest months of the year.
 There are no hurricanes in the area.
+Read also our guide about the best time to travel to Tahiti.

 Where does the name Austral Islands come from?